 Preparedness & Disaster Resiliency

 Emergency Management is the core component of the Security Department responsible for coordinating all emergency mitigation, preparedness, response and recovery efforts on the Medical Campus.
 Medical Campus Emergency Management works closely with the Office of Emergency Management (OEM) to assure a comprehensive and consistent University-wide Emergency Management program.

 Disaster Planning, Response and Recovery is completed at four levels, each providing a progressively greater level of specificity.

-The University-Wide Disaster Preparation and Recovery Plan is a very broad document which describes general concepts and capabilities for organized preparation and timely recovery from a major incidents.
-The overall plan is maintained under the leadership of the Vice President of Real Estate and Facilities.
+The CEMP is a broad document which describes general mitigation, preparedness, response, and recovery concepts at the University-Wide level.
+The plan is maintained under the leadership of the Vice President of Real Estate and Facilities.

 Each Unit and Sub-Unit within the University is required to have its own unique document which describes with a high level of specificity concepts and capabilities regarding how the Unit/ Sub-Unit is organized for preparation and timely recovery from a major incidents.
 Such documents are referred to as UReady Plans.
 All Unit/ Sub-Unit UReady Plans are maintained under the leadership of the Unit/ Sub-Unit, though delegates may be appointed.
 Click here to access the UReady website